Date: 12 December 2018, 2.00 pm – 7.30 pm

 14:30-16:00 Chair: Professor Kirsten Drotner

-- Professor emeritus Graham Murdock, Loughborough University, Minutes to midnight: Communications and environmental crisis
+- Professor emeritus Graham Murdock, Loughborough University, Minutes to Midnight: Communication and Climate Crisis

 - Professor Göran Bolin, Södertörn University, Infrastructures for a common life together: Media as a resource for social progress

 - Professor Johan Fornäs, Södertörn University, Media and cultural resilience